great01-cyber/hows-whys.education/README.md

 These findings suggest that unfamiliarity acts as a trigger for students to engage in more active thinking; the greater diagnostic challenge apparently encourages them to generate more self-explanations, and eventually leads to better learning.20, 26 Even more interesting is the potential contribution of biomedical knowledge to the benefit of SE.
 Studies looking at the benefits of integrating relevant biomedical knowledge in the process of learning clinical reasoning in novice diagnosticians suggest that it may help students construct more coherent mental representations of diseases, increasing retention in the longer term and helping them to diagnose difficult cases.12, 37, 38 Similarly, self-explanation when used while solving less familiar cases seems to activate students׳ biomedical knowledge, which could in turn help them create new links between biomedical and clinical knowledge and eventually construct a more coherent illness scripts or representation of a disease.

+‘The most powerful application of self-explanation may arise after learners have made an initial explanation and then are prompted to revise it when new information highlights gaps or errors.’

 # Core Theoretical Frameworks That Align With Hows & Whys
 # 1. Self‑Explanation Theory (Chi, 1989–2000s)